Workers' Front (Spain): History

 The Workers' Front was established on 14 October 2018 at the Ateneo de Madrid as a front organisation of the PML (RC).
+Prior to its establishment, the Workers' Front had already formed committees and organizational structures throughout the country; the party's formation was promoted by various political groups, especially the PML (RC).
 Subsequently, the Workers' Front expanded to several cities in Spain, such as La Coruña, León, Ponferrada, Zaragoza, and Cádiz.
 In 2021, the party participated in Okupas, a Spanish squatting movement.
 FO occupied a prestigious building in the Mercado de Colón district in Valencia.
 It organized a food bank and the homeless shelter in the building, attacking the local government for not helping over 1,000 homeless people in Valencia.
 The party also hung the flag of the Second Spanish Republic on the building.

 In May 2021, members of the Workers' Front organized a protest against the leader of the Podemos party Irene Montero in Valencia.
 The party accused Montero and her party of "leaving the workers in the lurch", claiming that Podemos organizes bailouts to banks and companies while Spanish workers are going "months without pay and suffering evictions".
 FO protesters argued that the feminist and pro-LGBT stances taken by Montero are "symbolic struggles that do not represent reality".

 On 12 June 2022, their first congress was held.
 During the congress, the decision to become a political party was approved by the members.
 Representatives from other organizations, such as the Polisario Front, spoke during the congress.
+The congress addressed party's stances on issues such as immigration, the economy, reindustrialization, and Spain's position within the European Union and NATO.
+The congress also voted to modify the party's logo, and elect the National Board and the party president.
+Roberto Vaquero was elected the party's president.